-Scottish Power Limited (registered company number SC193794), is a private company limited by shares.
+Scottish Power UK plc (registered company number SC117120) is a private company limited by shares.
 It is incorporated in Scotland and its registered address is 320 St. Vincent Street, Glasgow, Scotland, G2 5AD.
 The Company financial statements present information about the Company as a separate entity, and not about the Group.

-The Company principally acts as the holding company of the Scottish Power Limited Group, whose activities are set out in Note 1 to the Consolidated financial statements.
-The main responsibilities of the Company, which has its own board of directors, is to disclose, implement and ensure compliance with the policies, strategies and general guidelines of ScottishPower, and to own Scottish Power UK plc which centralises the provision of common corporate services to its subsidiary businesses.
+The Company principally acts as the holding company of the Scottish Power UK plc group, whose activities are set out in Note 1 to the Consolidated financial statements, and has its own board of directors.
+The Company's immediate parent company, SPL, is the holding company of the SPL group.